 3. Main Furniture Pieces

 Now that you have your background just like you want it, go ahead and add your big furniture pieces.
 Play with placement until you get the feel you want.
-Be patient because sometimes this is hard.
-Usually there’s a piece or two that has to go in a certain place.
-Like in the picture above, the dresser needs to be on the only real wall.
-It just doesn’t look right against the screens.
-I placed that first and then worked with the other pieces.
-The shape and size of a room can be a challenge too.
-My porch is very long and narrow…not exactly the easiest to work with but by trial and error I made it work.
-If you run out of ideas, walk away and shop your other rooms.
+Be patient, because sometimes this is hard.
+There is always a piece, like the sofa, that needs to go in a certain place due to wall space or doorways.
+Place that piece first, and then move on to the other main furniture pieces.
+The size and shape of a room also determines furniture placement.
+If you get stumped, and run out of ideas, walk away and shop your other rooms.
 You just may see something you can relocate that will make everything work.

 This is where it starts getting fun.
 Even if you don’t sew or don’t have time to sew, adding cushions and pillows to your decor can be affordable.
 To start, invest in two to four down inserts.
 Skip over the poly inserts and go straight to the down.
-IKEA sells 20 x 20 down inserts for $6.99 along with an amazing selection of pillow covers.
-If that’s not an option, shop online.
-I will include some links at the end of this post.
-I suggest 18 x 18 or 20 x 20.
-They are the most flexible sizes and can be used on a chair or sofa.
+I suggest pillow covers that measure 18 x 18 inches or 20 x 20 inches.
+They are the most flexible sizes, and can be used on a chair or sofa.
 Craft stores now sell pillow covers in popular colors and patterns.
-Hobby Lobby has a ton to choose from.
-Chair cushions can now be purchased literally everywhere and in every price range.
-From Walmart to Pier 1 to TJMaxx to pricier places like Pottery Barn and West Elm.
-No matter what your budget, great pillows and cushions are an easy way to add your personal flair to a room.
+Chair cushions can now be purchased literally everywhere, and in every price range.
+No matter what your budget, great pillows and cushions are an easy way to add layers and your personal flair to a room.

-If you’re like me and live in an older home, you might not have overhead task lighting.
+If you’re like me and live in an older home, you might not have overhead lighting.
 I don’t have any at all in our living room or kitchen.
 Even if you do, it’s very important to light a room evenly.
 Try to keep it as balanced as possible.
-Place lighting on both sides of the room, or even better, place lighting in all four corners.
-Here in my porch I don’t follow my rules exactly but the two lights do the trick.
+Place lighting on both sides of the room, or even better, add lighting in all four corners.

 6. Smaller Furniture Pieces

-Every room doesn’t have to have smaller furniture pieces but they add interest and comfort.
-I love footstools and small tables so I sprinkle them around my house.
-Baskets and trunks also work and double as storage containers.
-Try to keep these small pieces as functional as possible so they aren’t just taking up space.
+Small furniture pieces are optional, but they add interest and comfort.
+I love garden stools, small tables, and baskets, so I sprinkle them where I can.
+Baskets and trunks are super efficient because they double as storage containers.
+The goal is to keep these small pieces as functional as possible, so they aren’t just taking up space.

 7. Wall Decor

-One of my rules when it comes to wall decor is that if I hang something on my wall, it needs to mean something.
-The wall decor found at retail places is amazing, but choose something that speaks to you or comes in your favorite color.
+One of my rules when it comes to wall decor is that if I hang something on our walls, it must have meaning.
+The wall decor found at retail stores is amazing, but choose something that speaks to you, or comes in your favorite color.
 Don’t just buy to fill your walls.
-I am blessed to have walls filled with things I love and that have special meaning.
-I can look around and tell you where each piece came from or who gave it to us.
-I recently shared the story of my vintage garden gate.
+I am blessed to have walls filled with things I love, and that have special meaning.
+I can look around and tell you where each piece came from, or who gave it to us.
 Collecting pieces of art and photography takes time, but your patience will pay off when your walls are filled with lovely items that reflect your style and family.

-Accessories are the perfect layer to use color and go out on a limb.
-They are affordable and so easy to switch out when you want a different look.
+Accessories are the perfect layer to play with color, and be brave!
+They are affordable, and so easy to switch out when you want a different look.
 Here is where you can throw in different styles too.
 Don’t be afraid to mix a modern accessory with your cottage decor.
 Mixing things up is a great way to experiment with different styles.
-It also lets you actually see those styles in your home which is helpful when you aren’t sure.
+It also lets you actually see those styles in your home which is helpful when you are undecided.

 9. Natural Elements

 Now that you’ve learned how to layer a room, it’s time to add personality.
-Personality is what tells the story of a room and the person who lives there.
+Personality is what tells the story of a room, and the people who live there.
 Family photos, treasured heirlooms, collections, your favorite books.
 That pitcher you found the first time you went junking.
-The set of lamps you got for a steal at Homegoods.
-The rug you bought after saving for months so you could get exactly what you wanted.
-Anything that reflects your interests and those of your family.
-After assembling all the layers, this is the final and finishing touch.
+The set of lamps you got for a steal at HomeGoods.
+The rug you bought after saving for months, so you could get exactly what you wanted.
+“Personality” is anything that reflects your interests, and those of your family.
+After assembling all the other layers, this is the final and finishing touch.
 You now have a room that you can be proud of, but most importantly you have a room where your family can be comfortable and feel at home.